 2. Create standard work

 Document the best way to perform the different tasks within your company.
-Make it visual in nature so that someone who has never worked in the organization before is able to complete them.
-To increase the effectiveness of the team, do not forget to include the prioritization method.
+Make it visual in nature so that someone who has never worked in the organisation before is able to complete them.
+To increase the effectiveness of the team, do not forget to include the prioritisation method.

 The Brightwolves experience: During another sustainable lean project in the insurance sector, our consultants stumbled upon a curious fact.
 The most veteran employee, who was perceived to be the most productive, was the least productive.
 Closer observation revealed that the most veteran employee had to assist the other employees 60% of her time due to lack of documentation.
 A newly created manual freed up the veteran’s time and increased the team’s productivity by 10%.